-Journey around 4.5 hours by coach to Sokcho and visit Naksansa Temple that boasts a 1,300-year history.
+Journey around 4.5 hours by coach to Sokcho, the gateway to Mt Seorak National Park.
+Visit Naksansa Temple complex.
+Boasting a 1,300-year history this is one of the few temples in Korea to overlook the East Sea.

-See the 15-metre high Buddha statue standing on a hill, gazing out over the East Sea.
-The terrain is flat, however there are some steps and slopes also.
+Here you will see the 15-metre high Buddha statue standing on a hill, gazing out over the East Sea.
+At the temple complex, there are some steps and slopes to ascend/descend, but the views are well worth the effort.

 You will spend a total of 2 hours on foot today.